Valks-Bots/partner-bot/README.md

 10. Continue setup with `v!help`

 ## Contributing
-The bot is really messy and could be 'modular', there's obviously a lot of refactoring that could happen here.

 See [CONTRIBUTING.md](https://github.com/valkyrienyanko/partner-bot/blob/master/CONTRIBUTING.md).

 If you have any questions, send me a message over discord at **valk#3277**.